 There is an accompanying application fee that will be assessed through GraduateCAS prior to application submission.

-The MS VPHE application fee will be waived for those accepted into the DVM class of 2027.
+The MS VPHE application fee will be waived for those accepted into the Texas A&M Professional DVM Program for the current admissions cycle.

 2.2) Upload a Personal Statement